What is Endometriosis?

 - severe

-Why does Endometriosis cause Infertility?
+Why does Endometriosis cause infertility?

 - Endometrial growths block or alter the shape of the pelvis and reproductive organs.
 This can make it harder for the sperm to find the egg.